Vigoroso/RayTracer/RayTracer/readme.txt

-I've implemented everything; ie. all of the test cases produce the same results as the keys for me.

 How to compile:
 Open the RayTracer.sln file and Build with visual studio.
 I was using Visual Studio 2019 for this project.
 In the configuration manager, I have it set to Release, so building it as such will build as release, not debug.
 If debug is wanted, swap the active solution config.